-- List your current pain points about legacy baggage messaging
+- List your current technical and operational pain points about legacy baggage messaging

 - List the current baggage information / tracking data you are missing

-- Go through the Baggage Information eXchange (BIX) one pager (pdf) (it provides more details about all beneftis identified for modern baggage messaging)
+- Go through the Baggage Information eXchange (BIX) brochure (pdf) for more details on benefits identified for modern baggage messaging

 - List the future baggage functionalities / solutions / product offering that you have planned or envision but cannot be supported by the legacy baggage messaging (e.g. share baggage images, identity token different from license plate number)